Japan slams Australian state's steep coal royalty hike

 By Sonali Paul

-MELBOURNE, July 7 (Reuters) - Japanese firms may think twice about investing in Australia's Queensland, one of the world's biggest sources of coal, after the state shocked miners with a steep hike in coal royalty rates to capture windfall profit, Japan's ambassador to Australia said.
+MELBOURNE, July 7 (Reuters) - Japan complained to Australia after the state of Queensland, one of the world's biggest sources of coal and other resources, shocked miners with a steep hike in coal royalty rates to capture windfall profit, Japan's embassy said on Thursday.

+Japan has informed the new Labor government about its concerns and Japan's consul-general in Queensland, Masuo Ono, has raised the issue with the Queensland state government, the embassy said in e-mailed comments to Reuters.

-"Make no mistake, this is a huge shock for Japanese companies," Yamagami said in a speech at the University of Queensland on Wednesday.
+"Make no mistake, this is a huge shock for Japanese companies," Yamagami said in a speech at the University of Queensland.

 The top rate was set at 40% for coal over A$300 a tonne, far above royalty rates anywhere else.